phovea/phovea.github.io/developers/pycharm.md

 title:  Setting up PyCharm
 ---

-There are three approaches to developing Caleydo in PyCharm:
+There are three approaches to developing Phovea in PyCharm:

 - Let the Vagrant instance manage Typescript and SCSS recompilation
 - Have PyCharm manage recompilation